 Only applications which satisfy Committee requirements will be presented to the Committee for consideration at the next scheduled meeting.

 It is the Principal Investigator's responsibility to ensure applications are prepared to the appropriate standard.
-If you have any concerns or questions about the submission process or the standard of content required, you are advised to contact the Ethics Manager.
+If you have any concerns or questions about the submission process or the standard of content required, you are advised to contact the Ethics Secretariat.

 Once the AIHW Ethics Committee approves a research project or data collection, any subsequent amendments (or changes) must be approved by the Committee before they are implemented.
 Failing to do so is a breach of the condition of approval and may result in, for example, possible withdrawal of access to AIHW supplied data.

 To amend a project:

 Principal Investigators are required to submit monitoring reports on an annual basis until the project is completed.
 The AIHW Ethics Committee is required to monitor approved projects through to completion.
 Projects are considered complete when results have been disseminated and all AIHW-supplied data have been returned or destroyed at which time the Principal Investigator should submit a final report.
 The Principal Investigator is responsible for the security and, if required, the disposal of the data received from the Institute.

 EthOS will automatically email requests for annual monitoring reports to Principal Investigator 6 weeks prior to each anniversary of project approval.
 When prompted, please complete theAnnual monitoring form (79KB DOC) and submit it through EthOS.

 If a project has been completed, research results have been published and any AIHW-supplied data have been returned or destroyed consistent with the terms of approval, then complete aFinal monitoring report form (49KB DOC) and submit it through EthOS.